Beta launch: 488 free Full Moon licences remaining. Help us find bugs.

 The core scientific problems with 16Personalities are inherited from MBTI, which it closely resembles:

 1. Binary types vs. continuous traits.
-The most empirically well-supported finding in personality science is that "personality traits are normally distributed across populations — they are spectrums, not categories."
+The most empirically well-supported finding in personality science is that personality traits are normally distributed across populations: they are spectrums, not categories.
 Forcing a continuous dimension like Extraversion/Introversion into a binary creates a false discontinuity.
+This has been tested directly on the MBTI itself.
+McCrae and Costa evaluated the instrument against the five-factor model in 468 adults and found no support for the view that it measures truly dichotomous preferences or qualitatively distinct types; what it measures is four relatively independent continuous dimensions doi:10.1111/j.1467-6494.1989.tb00759.x.
 People who score near the midpoint on any dimension will be arbitrarily assigned to one side or the other, and may receive a completely different type on retesting.
 For a fuller treatment of why this matters, see what is reliability and validity in personality testing.

 2. Test-retest reliability.
 Because of the binary categorisation problem, a meaningful percentage of people receive different four-letter codes when they retake the test weeks later.
 The same issue documented with MBTI (see our article on MBTI vs Big Five) applies here.
 A test that does not reproduce its own results is not measuring a stable trait.